apache/solr-operator/docs/upgrade-notes.md

 ### v0.5.0
 - The legacy way of specifying a backupRepository has been **DEPRECATED**.
   Instead of using `SolrCloud.spec.dataStorage.backupRestoreOptions`, use `SolrCloud.spec.backupRepositories`.
+  The `SolrCloud.spec.dataStorage.backupRestoreOptions` option **will be removed in `v0.6.0`**.
   **Note**: Do not take backups while upgrading from the Solr Operator `v0.4.0` to `v0.5.0`.
   Wait for the SolrClouds to be updated, after the Solr Operator is upgraded, and complete their rolling restarts before continuing to use the Backup functionality.